BridgesinBelize/wp-theme-bridgesinbelize/readme.md

 ### Git Submodules

-These plugins are each stored on github and must be updated via git using ''git submodule init && git submodule update'', see 'Resoring Plugins Directory' below for more details.
+These plugins are each stored on github and must be updated via git using ``git submodule init && git submodule update``, see 'Resoring Plugins Directory' below for more details.

 * features-by-woothemes - Show off what features your company, product or service offers, using our shortcode, widget or template tag.
 * testimonials-by-woothemes - Show off what your customers or website users are saying about your business and how great they say you are, using our shortcode, widget or template tag.